Raku/roast/README.md

 may optionally choose to follow.
 See the [`README`](APPENDICES/README.md) included in that directory for more information.

+APPENDICES are not included in released versions of the specification.

 ## Environmental Variables

 - **ROAST_TIMING_SCALE**